Anniverseries: Tame Impala - Innerspeaker

 ‘Solitude Is Bliss’, an ode to mental health and self-preservation from the pressures of being social to maximise oneself - something that Parker clearly struggled to be confident with - if anything, made doubt acceptable.
 It’s fine to worry, to criticise yourself.
 Despite the shimmering guitars, Revolver-esque vocals, and overall contemporisation of psychedelia, this intimate introspection that centres the most part of Parker’s body of work is arguably the biggest takeaway from his music.

-Pockets of fans who still adorn their admiration for Innerspeaker as a badge of honour, the “I liked Tame Impala before Currents” kinda folk.
+Pockets of fans still adorn their admiration for Innerspeaker as a badge of honour, the “I liked Tame Impala before Currents” kinda folk.
 To my own detriment, I’m definitely one of the aforementioned, but the album did established the groundworks for one of the decade’s most inventive and successful artists, one that found the gold tone between psychedelia, rock, hip-hop, R&B, and later even disco.
 The last ten years have been one hell of a trip, man.

 To hear more from Tame Impala, click here.